 Even so, there are some tips and tricks to taking them off.
 If you didn’t like how it turned out, or you just had a slip-up, try using a little bit of water or alcohol to rub it off and wear it down, you will slowly tear it apart, but your bass will be unharmed.

-If you had to tear down your sticker and there’s some glue left, keep rubbing with alcohol.
+If you had to tear down your sticker and there’s some glue left, keep rubbing it with alcohol.
 After that, if you want to go fancy, you can use a flannel with high-grade car polishing (if your bass’s finishing is made with lacquer) or rub its oil (if your bass’s finishing was done with oil).
 After that, you are good to go and try again with another sticker, but remember, always plan ahead.
-Don’t just stick because you have it lying around and don’t know what to do with it.
+Don’t just stick it because you have it lying around and don’t know what to do with it.

 How to preserve the stickers I put on my bass?